 Question 10: Why were Jyotirao Phule and Ramaswamy Naicker critical of the national movement?
 Did their criticism help the national struggle in any way?

-Answer: Both Jyoti Rao Phule and Ramaswamy Naicker were critical of the national movement, as they thought that there were no differences between anti-colonialists and the colonialists.
-Phule thought that the upper-caste people who wanted to fight against the Britishers will want to rule once the Britishers leave.
+Answer: Jyotirao Phule and Ramaswamy Naicker were critical of the national movement because they believed it primarily served the interests of the upper castes, particularly the Brahmans.
+These movements were not addressing the injustices and discrimination faced by the lower castes.
+Phule thought that the upper-caste people who wanted to fight against the Britishers would want to rule once the Britishers left.
 Phule was always against the upper caste people as he called them the ‘outsiders.’

 Their criticism helped strengthen the national struggle.
 Reformists started restructuring their thoughts to get rid of the differences between the upper caste and lower caste.
 The national struggle became the tool to eradicate caste differences, religious and gender inequality.